-Alyssa Setting, HR operations specialist at Bullhorn, said that employee benefits reflect on a business.
-“Providing comprehensive, quality benefits signals that your business cares about your employees and that your organization is financially stable enough to support their well-being, thus improving both acquisition and retention of top talent," said Setting.
+Alyssa Setting, global human resources (HR) operations manager at Bullhorn, said that employee benefits reflect on a business.
+“Providing comprehensive, quality benefits signals that your business cares about your employees and that your organization is financially stable enough to support their well-being, thus improving both acquisition and retention of top talent.”

 Certain benefits provide employees with a better work-life balance.
-For example, benefits like unlimited paid time off and flexible work hours can give employees a sense of control over their work schedules.
+For example, unlimited PTO off and flexible work hours can give employees a sense of control over their work schedules.
 Integrating a positive work-life balance into your overall company culture may reduce employee burnout and increase productivity.

 Less traditional benefits like gym memberships and free nutritious meals can encourage active and healthy lifestyles.
-Additionally, offering competitive healthcare options and supplemental healthcare accounts (e.g., an FSA, HRA or HSA) can reduce employee stress about getting (and paying for) healthcare for themselves and their families, and it may encourage employees to take an active role in maintaining their health.
+Additionally, offering competitive healthcare options and supplemental healthcare accounts, such as an FSA, HRA or HSA, can reduce employee stress about getting (and paying for) healthcare for themselves and their families and it may encourage employees to take an active role in maintaining their health.

-By implementing employee benefits that are designed to promote a healthy workforce, employees aren’t burdened with the stress of securing benefits and coverage on their own.
-This can allow them to spend more time focusing on the jobs you hired them to do.
+When you implement employee benefits that are designed to promote a healthy workforce, employees aren’t burdened with the stress of securing benefits and coverage on their own.
+This can allow them to focus more on the jobs you hired them to do.

-Employee benefits show employees that you care about them.
+Employee benefits show employees that they matter to you.
 Although employee shout-outs and awards demonstrate your appreciation to team members, employee benefits take it one step further, offering tangible evidence that you care.

 “It is not every day that an employer can illustrate concretely how much they care about their employees,” DiDonna said.
 “However, through employee benefits, an employer can achieve this goal by showing employees just how much they care about them and their families.”

-Employees who feel appreciated tend to have higher morale, and positive morale can do wonders for your reputation and your bottom line.
-Businesses with engaged employees are 21% more profitable than their counterparts.
-[Read related article: Looking for other ways to increase morale?
-Here are 10 Ways to Boost Company Morale.]
+Employees who feel appreciated tend to have higher morale and positive morale can do wonders for your reputation and your bottom line.
+[Related article: Massages and Pets and Beer, Oh My!
+Creative Perks for Improved Morale]

 Creating a carefully thought-out employee benefits plan is crucial.
-Each employer (or HR professional) needs to consider the needs of the company and its employees when determining a benefits plan.
-Below are five tips to help you create an optimal benefits package:
+Each employer (or HR professional) needs to consider the company’s and its employees’ needs when determining a benefits plan.

-“While being cognizant of budget, employers can genuinely make an impact on the lives of their employees by offering a robust, well-rounded benefits package consisting of both employer-paid and employee-paid benefits," said DiDonna.
-"Giving employees options helps signal that the employer took their wants and needs into account when selecting benefits.
-Ultimately, this approach leads to a higher level of employee satisfaction, translating into a more loyal and productive workforce.”
+“While being cognizant of budget, employers can genuinely make an impact on the lives of their employees by offering a robust, well-rounded benefits package consisting of both employer-paid and employee-paid benefits,” DiDonna said.
+“Giving employees options helps signal that the employer took their wants and needs into account when selecting benefits.
+Ultimately, this approach leads to higher employee satisfaction, translating into a more loyal and productive workforce.”

-The next step is to find benefits that employees will be enthused about, and to do that, you want to consult with your staff.
-Send out an employee benefits survey, but in that survey, ask questions that will yield actionable results.
+The next step is to find benefits that employees will be enthused about and to do that, you want to consult your staff.
+Send out an employee benefits survey with questions that will yield actionable results.

 Another option is to hire a benefits broker who can help you pinpoint the benefits you want to offer employees and select potential vendors.

-As Setting noted, your employees’ needs change over time, and so, too, should your benefits.
+As Setting noted, your employees’ needs change over time and so should your benefits.
 It is important to track what portion of your workforce is utilizing the benefits you offer.
-(Benefits can be tracked and managed through HR software.)
-If a specific benefit has low participation, it could signal that it does not meet the needs of your employees, and you need may need to pivot.
+(Benefits can be tracked and managed through top HR software.)
+If a specific benefit has low participation, it could signal that it does not meet the needs of your employees and you may need to pivot.

-“Low participation is OK for voluntary benefits, since most are niche in nature and only pertain to a subset of the population," said DiDonna.
-"That’s why employers typically add multiple voluntary benefits that target different needs.
+“Low participation is OK for voluntary benefits since most are niche in nature and only pertain to a subset of the population,” DiDonna said.
+“That’s why employers typically add multiple voluntary benefits that target different needs.
 However, for plans like medical and dental, low participation could signal plan designs that do not meet the needs of employees or contributions deemed unaffordable by employees going through open enrollment.”

-Employers can evaluate key metrics throughout the year to determine the optimal benefits and mix of benefits they should offer their employees.
+Employers can evaluate key metrics throughout the year to determine the optimal mix of benefits they should offer their employees.